ἡσυχία

 Stillness — the tradition's namesake

-Hesychia is the tradition's word for the deep, alert stillness that contemplative prayer cultivates.
-It's the word that gives the entire tradition its name — "hesychasm" is the practice of hesychia, and a "hesychast" is a practitioner of stillness.
+The tradition's word for the deep, alert stillness that contemplative prayer cultivates.
+It is what gives the entire tradition its name — hesychasm is the practice of hesychia, a hesychast is a practitioner of stillness.

-But this stillness is not what you might expect.
+This stillness is not what you might expect.
 It is not the absence of sound, not the suppression of thought, not the blank-screen emptiness that some forms of meditation pursue.
 Gregory of Sinai described it as requiring "above all faith, patience, love with all one's heart and strength and might, and hope."
-That's a remarkably active list of requirements for something called "stillness."
+That is a remarkably active list of requirements for something called stillness.
 Isaac of Syria called it "the mystery of the age to come."
 Hesychios called it "the heart's stillness" — an interior condition, not an external circumstance.

 For the tradition, hesychia is not a technique but a quality of being.
 You don't "do" stillness — you enter it, or more precisely, you discover it was always there beneath the noise.
 The prayer and the watchfulness clear away the clutter.
 What remains is hesychia — the natural condition of the heart when it is no longer agitated by unchecked thoughts and passions.